Return to Fisheries Ecology & Enhancement Program page

 Grant from NOAA’s Cooperative Research Program (CRP)

-Collaborator: Waterinterface, LLC.
+Collaborator: WaterInterface, LLC.

 Building Linkages for Use of Electronic and Human Observer Data in the Gulf of Mexico Reef Fish Fishery

-Net Gains Alliance
+Net Gains Alliance (NGA)

-Collaborator: Waterinterface LLC.
+Collaborator: WaterInterface LLC.

 Gulf-Wide Electronic Monitoring for a Sustainable Commercial Reef Fish Fishery